Britain seeks to take the shine off tax-avoidance schemes

-LONDON British individuals and companies involved in legal battles over tax-avoidance schemes will be forced to pay their disputed bills in advance, according to rules which Chancellor George Osborne said could boost state coffers by $6.6 billion (£4 billion).
+LONDON, March 19 British individuals and companies involved in legal battles over tax-avoidance schemes will be forced to pay their disputed bills in advance, according to rules which finance minister George Osborne said could boost state coffers by $6.6 billion.

 Revelations that wealthy British musicians and footballers have used schemes aimed at reducing tax liabilities has stoked public anger that the tax system allows the rich to pay too little tax.